 After satisfying your hunger, those visiting Rome on a romantic city break will definitely want to make a beeline for the famous Trevi Fountain.
 This stunning mid-18th-century fountain rises more than 26 metres high (86ft) and stretches across an area almost 50 metres wide (161ft).
 Its beautiful architecture has made it a real icon of Rome.
 If the spectacular beauty of the fountain isn’t already enough of a draw for the romantics among you, the fountain’s iconic role in the movie La Dolce Vita will certainly tip the balance.
 Actress Anita Ekberg’s scene cavorting in the fountain, is one of the most famous in all of cinema and it has only added to the romantic reputation of this site.

-Trevi Fountain, Pantheon, and Campo De' Fiori Market Food and Wine Tour
+Trevi Fountain, Pantheon, and Campo de' Fiori Food and Wine

 Day 1: Night - Drinks and a lovely view at Les Etoiles Rooftop Garden